microsoft/Trieste/samples/infix/beyond-infix.md

 ```

 We will come back to this definition when adding the other two tuple primitives, but all similar changes will follow the same formula.
-More importantly, this shows how little difference many lexical-level or syntax sugar-level changes can make to a Trieste based language's main AST, since a lot of nuance can be removed when reading the language, before reaching the main AST.
+More importantly, this shows how little difference many lexical-level or syntax sugar-level changes can make to a Trieste based language's main AST, since a lot of nuances can be removed when reading the language, before reaching the main AST.

 ### The Simplest Parser Modification